Originally published: 31.12.17

 Read more Self-Care or Speaking Out?
 A Black Feminist Dilemma by @ClaireShrugged

 The recent image out of France that show policemen surrounding a woman who is removing her veil have struck many people because of how overtly Islamophobic they are.
 France – a country that constructs itself as being open and secular – recently imposed a fine on women who wear a ‘burqini’ at the beach.
 This announcement was controversial, and seeing images of this fine in action is bringing even more attention to the new rule. …

 Violence against women is often in the news.
 Its prevalence in society makes it a ‘hot topic’ for reporters and its complex nature makes it an interesting issue for feature writers.
 However, the fact that violence against women is so complex can mean that even journalists with the best of intentions can misrepresent some of the issues and perpetuate myths that are harmful to women.

 On the other hand, good reporting can play a vital role in increasing understanding of violence against women and challenging its place in our society.
 And many journalists and bloggers produce high quality work which confronts violence and gender inequality.

-Commit to maintaining London’s pioneering Violence Against Women and Girls Strategy.
+Read more The Scottish Write to End Violence Against Women and Girls Award!